smaurice101/readthedocs/docs/source/tmlbuilds.rst

        It is specific to the embedding model being used.

        For example, 384, 768, 1024 etc. see the figure below.
+   * - mitrejson
+     - You can use the `mitre.json <https://github.com/smaurice101/raspberrypi/blob/main/tml-airflow/data/mitre.json>`_

+       and save it to your mapped **/rawdata** folder.

+       RTMS will ask AI to classifiy the messages in accordance

+       with the `MITRE ATT&CK classification matrix <https://attack.mitre.org/>`_.

 Vector Dimensions
 """"""""""""""""""""""""""